Snowflake-Labs/sfquickstart-data-clean-room/README.md

 If using Python UDF for true [Jinja](https://jinja.palletsprojects.com/en/3.1.x/) / [JinjaSQL](https://github.com/sripathikrishnan/jinjasql) support, update the request() procedure in consumer_init.sql and the process_requests() procedure in provider_enable_consumer.sql to reference get_sql_jinja instead of get_sql_js.

 #### Finally - Running the scripts
 Each script can be run as a batch, except consumer_request, which should be executed line-by-line.
+Runs scripts that start with "provider_" on the provider account, and likewise for consumer.
 Run in this order:

 1. provider_init
 2. provider_templates